 Brewing outstanding coffee is perfectly possible with both electric and manual coffee grinders, so it’s entirely up to you which you go with!

 At Hayman’s online coffee store, you will find the best coffee beans in the world, including the legendary Jamaican Blue Mountain coffee, best Kona coffee Hawaii, and Panama Geisha coffee beans (also called Gesha coffee).
-These spectacular gourmet coffees are available as green coffee beans (for home roasting), roasted whole bean coffee, best ground coffee, and Nespresso®* compatible pods.
+These spectacular gourmet coffees are available as green coffee beans (for home roasting), roasted whole bean coffee, best ground coffee, Nespresso®* compatible pods, and coffee pods compatible with Keurig K Cup coffee makers (incl.
+Keurig 2.0 models)**.
 Click here to order today and enjoy free worldwide shipping!

 * Nespresso® is a registered trademark of Société des Produits Nestlé S.A., unrelated to Hayman®.
 Our espresso pods are not created or sold by Nespresso®.